 Symptoms of drug addiction include:

-- Loss of control – regularly losing control of drug-taking – frequent drug abuse
+• Loss of control – regularly losing control of drug-taking

-- Progression – building a tolerance to drugs, taking increasing amounts of drugs or stronger types of drugs, or progressing from smoking to injecting.
+• Progression – building a tolerance to drugs, taking increasing amounts of drugs or more substantial types of medicines, or progressing from smoking to injecting.

-- Craving – physically and/or mentally craving drugs
+• Craving – physically and mentally craving drugs

 Drug addiction is also often accompanied by drug dependence.
 Physically, a person suffering from drug dependence will need to take drugs frequently to avoid drug withdrawal symptoms.

-Drug withdrawal symptoms are ailments that develop when a person addicted misses a regular dose of drugs or becomes tolerant of the amount of drugs they are taking.
+Drug withdrawal symptoms develop when a person addicted misses a regular dose of drugs or becomes tolerant of the amount of medications they are taking.
 Drug withdrawal symptoms are easy to spot; they disappear with the use of more drugs.

 A further set of symptoms manifests in addictive behaviours.
 If you are worried about a family member’s drug use and wonder if they are addicted, spotting these behavioural symptoms will give you the confidence to challenge them and hopefully get them professional help.